Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkylinkJS.markdown

 WebRTC is still a rather low-level browser API and requires you to do significant work around solving signaling issues and resolving differences in implementation between web browsers.
 We at Temasys are part of the [WebRTC working group at the W3C](http://www.w3.org/2011/04/webrtc-charter.html) and create solutions with and around WebRTC for more than a year now.
 We know this part of the puzzle inside and out, and that is why we have created SkylinkJS.
 We want to solve the connectivity and implementation headaches for you and let you focus on building the cool stuff.

-### API keys, alias keys, realms, rooms and peers
+### App keys, alias keys, realms, rooms and peers

 <img src="/resources/img/realmsandrooms.png" style="float:left; margin-right: 20px;" />When you use SkylinkJS in your <em style="color: MediumVioletRed; background-color: #fff; border: 1px solid MediumVioletRed;">website</em> or <em style="color: MediumVioletRed; background-color: #fff; border: 1px solid MediumVioletRed;">app</em>, you can invite users (we call them <em style="color: goldenrod; background-color: #fff; border: 1px solid goldenrod;">peers</em>) to join a shared space in which they can exchange data privately with each other.
 We call this space a <em style="color: firebrick; background-color: #fff; border: 1px solid firebrick;">room</em>.
 Every peer that wants to join a room needs to know its unique identifier, like a secure, generated token or a simple name.
 We leave it up to you on how you come up with these room IDs and how you inform peers about them.
 One of our primary goals in SkylinkJS was to not interfere with your application logic or UX.
 We recommend generating [UUIDs](http://jsfiddle.net/briguy37/2MVFd/) as a best-practice here for making the identifiers difficult to guess, reasonably unique and providing an additional layer of privacy of your users during room sessions.

-You identify yourself to the Skylink Infrastructure with your unique <em style="color: mediumblue; background-color: #fff; border: 1px solid mediumblue;">API key</em> that you can create in our [Developer Console](https://developer.temasys.com.sg) or via our REST API.
-Every API key creates a new <em style="color: darkgreen; background-color: #fff; border: 1px solid darkgreen;">realm</em> in which your rooms can exist.
-Every API key will only work on your specified [CORS domain name](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+You identify yourself to the Skylink Infrastructure with your unique <em style="color: mediumblue; background-color: #fff; border: 1px solid mediumblue;">App key</em> that you can create in our [Developer Console](https://developer.temasys.com.sg) or via our REST API.
+Every App key creates a new <em style="color: darkgreen; background-color: #fff; border: 1px solid darkgreen;">realm</em> in which your rooms can exist.
+Every App key will only work on your specified [CORS domain name](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 If you want to have a different website or app access the same realm and therefor the same rooms, you are also able to create <em style="color: mediumblue; background-color: #fff; border: 1px solid mediumblue;">alias keys</em> that extend the scope of the realm to other domains or simply isolate your apps various flavors for logging and reporting purposes.

 ### Compatibility and Performance